sunmingyang0115/faux-lc-interpreter/README.md

-# Faux lambda Calculus Interpreter
+# Faux Lambda Calculus Interpreter
 A simple interpreter made using Racket.
 ### What is Lambda Calculus?
 In simple terms it is a model of computation that has a set of rules of which can compute anything.